 - Mix the biscuit by hand with a large wooden or plastic spoon.
 The dough is too stiff for most electric mixers and it's likely that you'll burn out the motor.

-- Out of baking powder?
-Make a baking powder substitute by combining 1 teaspoon baking soda and 2 teaspoons cream of tartar.
+- If you are out of baking powder, you can make a baking powder substitute by combining 1 teaspoon baking soda and 2 teaspoons cream of tartar.
 This will make 3 teaspoons, so measure out the 2 1/2 teaspoons needed for the recipe.

 - Is your milk a little sour?
 It's okay to use it if it's just a little bit past the expiration date.
 You might have a different opinion, but bakers have survived sour milk (aka 'bread milk') in their bread and biscuits for years.
 Some even make sour milk on purpose because it adds a bit to the flavor.

 - If your biscuit dough is sticking while patting it down, don't worry.
 Either lightly dust the top with a bit of flour or use parchment or wax paper on top of the dough while pressing it.